apache/mesos/docs/reconciliation.md

 periodically, as a defense against data loss in the framework.
-Unless a strict registry is in use on the master, its possible for tasks to resurrect from a LOST state (without a strict registry the master does not enforce slave removal across failovers).
+Unless a strict registry is in use on the master, its possible for tasks to resurrect from a LOST state (without a strict registry the master does not enforce agent removal across failovers).
 When an unknown task is encountered, the scheduler should kill or recover the task.

 Notes: